The Bullwhip Effect: How Small Forecast Errors Cause Big Stockouts

 This cascading effect means that what started as a modest 10% increase in consumer demand can result in a 40% spike in raw material orders at the manufacturing level.
 When that initial demand surge turns out to be temporary or smaller than anticipated, you're left with the opposite problem: massive excess inventory that ties up your capital and warehouse space.

 The real challenge emerges when demand patterns shift in the other direction.
 A small decrease in actual demand compared to forecasted demand creates the same amplification effect in reverse, leading to significant shortages throughout the supply chain that can bring your production floor to a complete standstill.
+This is how seemingly minor inventory inaccuracies lead to chronic stockouts that drain your bottom line.

 Poor Communication and Limited Data Sharing